AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/_transfer_nft.md

 2. **Parameters:** It takes `values`, which is inferred from the `formSchema` and represents the form's data.
 3. **Calls Transfer Function:** It calls the `transferNftToOtherAccount` function with the form values to initiate the NFT transfer.

-Now that we've written all the necessary frontend functions and components, we're ready to run the NFT dApp application in the next step.
+Now that we've written all the necessary frontend functions and components, we're ready to run the NFT dApp in the next step.